 Fotis Chantzis, aka ithilgore, is a computer security engineer with a network protocol vulnerabilities, advanced network exploitation techniques and IoT.
 His research interests also revolve around high-performance network programming, network stack implementations and kernel internals.
 Lately, he switched his focus on securing cloud infrastructure

-His work includes exploiting the TCP Persist Timer to magnify the effect of a classic network attack (paper published at Phrack #66), the development of Ncrack, a high-speed network authentication tool with a dynamic
+His work includes exploiting the TCP Persist Timer to magnify the effect of a classic network attack (paper published on Phrack #66), the development of Ncrack, a high-speed network authentication tool with a dynamic